Credit Suisse reduces Sandy side pocket in insurance fund

 Side pocketing is a common practice for hedge funds, and developed during the credit crisis, when buyers for many assets disappeared and investors started demanding their money back.

-- For more details on cat bond transactions, see the Thomson Reuters Insurance Linked Securities Community, click here
+- For more details on cat bond transactions, see the Thomson Reuters Insurance Linked Securities Community, click here.
+(Editing by David Cowell)